Early Childhood Education - AAS

 This course reviews typical and atypical development of children from conception to adolescence in all developmental domains.
 Students will examine interactions between child, family and society within a variety of community and cultural contexts.
 The course will explore theories and evidence-based practices associated with understanding and supporting young children.

-EDU-245 - Exceptional Learner
+EDU-245 - Exceptional Learners

 Lecture: 3 |